- Montreal is a bilingual city, residents are fluent in French and English.

 8. Attend A Show At New City Gas

 This one is for the ragers and night owls.
 New City Gas is located in the heart of Griffintown, an up and coming borough of Montreal.
-It has an abandoned warehouse turned super natural night club vibe and has been home to many headliners that are big in the EDM community.
+It has an abandoned warehouse turned supernatural night club.
+It has been home to many headliners that are big in the EDM community.
 New City Gas will have you up partying until 3 am, and it's worth it.

 7. Take A Trip To The Montreal Biodome